TITLE: Apprenticeship and Training Specialist

 Develop and foster professional relationships with industry, apprenticeship coordinators (state and local), Bureau of Labor and Industry, Office of Community College Services, Advisory Committees (FMT, FOT, Electrical, HVAC) members, community groups and students.

 Negotiate and prepare contracts and payment schedules for apprenticeship programs and Training Agents (Employers).
 Conduct site visits to ensure State audit guidelines are being met.
-Review & maintain instructor/student evaluations, lesson plans, monthly progress reports and record keeping systems.
+Review and maintain instructor/student evaluations, lesson plans, monthly progress reports and record keeping systems.

 Participate in course planning and develop program curriculum in outcome-based format.
 Develop catalog content for programs and prepare schedule for each term.